Apostolique/WisdomDump/README.md

 * It's good to get a reality check.
 * It takes four hours to change the world.
 * The worlds that you create in your imagination can have infinite budget.
+* If you leave something dirty somewhere, it means that you expect someone else to take care of it.